-The company has included an additional 11 angel investors including Rocket Lab Founder Peter Beck and ex-head of eBay Motors UK , Tony Austin. $1.7 million seed capital has been raised in one of Christchurch's largest seed rounds.
+The company has included an additional 11 angel investors including Rocket Lab Founder Peter Beck and ex-head of eBay Motors UK , Tony Austin. $1.2 million USD Pre-Seed capital has been raised in one of Christchurch's largest seed rounds.

 The funds will be used to rapidly scale the startup’s growth with an estimated 17 roles now ready to fill and a pipeline of customers from over 13 countries around the world.